 The COMMAND SENSITIVITY controls are comprised of an on/off toggle and a sensitivity selector.
-The SENSITIVITY SELECTOR attenuates either the internally generated TEST PULSE or any externally applied command voltages connected to the COMMAND IN input BNC by factors of x0.1, x0.01, and x0.001.
+The SENSITIVITY SELECTOR attenuates the internally generated TEST PULSE signal and any externally generated command voltages (connected to the COMMAND IN input BNC) by factors of x0.1, x0.01, and x0.001.
 Internal or external commands are activated by moving the COMMAND SENSITIVITY toggle into the on position.
 When switched off, these modifiers are disconnected from the COMMAND pathway.